ICIJ/datashare-tarentula/README.md

 Usage: tarentula export-by-query [OPTIONS]

 Options:
   --datashare-url TEXT            Datashare URL --datashare-project TEXT        Datashare project --elasticsearch-url TEXT        You can additionally pass the Elasticsearch
                                   URL in order to use scrollingcapabilities of Elasticsearch (useful when dealing with a
                                   lot of results)

   --query TEXT                    The query string to filter documents --output-file TEXT              Path to the CSV file --throttle INTEGER              Request throttling (in ms) --cookies TEXT                  Key/value pair to add a cookie to each
                                   request to the API.
 You can
                                   separatesemicolons: key1=val1;key2=val2;...

-  --apikey                  TEXT        Datashare authentication apikey --path-format             TEXT        Downloaded document path template --scroll                  TEXT        Scroll duration --source                  TEXT        A comma-separated list of field to include
+  --apikey TEXT                   Datashare authentication apikey --scroll TEXT                   Scroll duration --source TEXT                   A comma-separated list of field to include
+                                  in the export

-                                          in the downloaded document from the index --once / --not-once                   Download file only once --traceback / --no-traceback          Display a traceback in case of error --progressbar / --no-progressbar      Display a progressbar --raw-file / --no-raw-file            Download raw file from Datashare --type [Document|NamedEntity]         Type of indexed documents to download --help                                Show this message and exit
+  --once / --not-once             Download file only once --traceback / --no-traceback    Display a traceback in case of error --progressbar / --no-progressbar
+                                  Display a progressbar
+  --type [Document|NamedEntity]   Type of indexed documents to download --help                          Show this message and exit.
 ```

-## Tagging
+### Tagging

 A command to batch tag documents with a CSV file.